-e.
-Seller is responsible for providing IT-IA-IM oversight for all subcontractor relationships that are formed as the result of this contract.
+(e) The prime contractor is responsible for providing IT-IA-IM oversight for all subcontractor relationships that are formed as the result of this contract.
 The contractor shall include provisions in all subcontracts that substantially conform to the requirements of this clause.

-f.
-If any provision of the contract conflicts with instructions issued by Buyer, the contractor shall notify the Buyer, who will resolve the conflict.
-When IT-IA-IM regulations are in conflict, the contractor shall follow the most restrictive guidance and immediately refer the matter to Buyer for resolution.
+(f) If any provision of the contract conflicts with instructions issued by the Contracting Officer, the contractor shall notify the Contracting Officer who will resolve the conflict.
+When IT-IA-IM regulations are in conflict, the contractor Seller shall follow the most restrictive guidance and immediately refer the matter to the Contracting Officer for resolution.

-g.
-The contractor shall report security and compliance status and reconfigure national security systems as directed by the Government, through Buyer.
+(g) The contractor shall report security and compliance status and reconfigure national security systems as directed by the Government.

-h.
-The IT-IA-IM requirements specified in this clause are a material condition of this contract.
+(h) The IT-IA-IM requirements specified in this clause are a material condition of this contract.
 Failure of the contractor to maintain and administer an information security program compliant with the IT-IA-IM requirements of this contract constitutes grounds for termination for default.